History of homosexuality in American film: After Stonewall

-Following decades
+1980s–1990s

 In the mid-1980s, an organized religious-political movement arose in America to oppose LGBT rights.
-The political clout of the "religious right", as it became known, grew as its role in helping to elect, mostly, Republican Party candidates and move the party further to the political right.
+The political clout of the "religious right", as it became known, grew as its role in helping to elect mostly Republican Party candidates and move the party further to the political right.

-As a result, a Hollywood film in the mid-1980s that depicted gay people as being complex human beings entitled to their rights and dignity was a potential commercial liability and was at risk of a boycott from the stronghold conservative, right wing movement.
-Throughout the 1980s, if a Hollywood film was not made, primarily, for a gay audience or a cosmopolitan–liberal audience, homosexuality was often depicted as something to laugh at, pity or fear.
+As a result, a Hollywood film in the mid-1980s that depicted gay people as being complex human beings entitled to their rights and dignity was deemed a potential commercial liability and was at risk of a boycott from the stronghold conservative, right wing movement.
+Throughout the 1980s, if a Hollywood film was not made primarily for a gay audience or a cosmopolitan–liberal audience, homosexuality was often depicted as something to laugh at, pity or fear.

-Along with clout of fundamentalist Christian groups, the Hollywood's treatment of homosexuality and gay characters was also shaped by the emergence of the HIV/AIDS pandemic.
+Along with the clout of fundamentalist Christian groups, Hollywood's treatment of homosexuality and gay characters was also shaped by the emergence of the HIV/AIDS pandemic.
 Ignorance about the disease, and how it was spread, was commonplace and the fact that many of the early American victims were gay or bisexual men helped to fuel the myth that gave the disease its first name; GRID (Gay Related Immune Disorder).

 As mainstream American films began to depict or make reference to the pandemic, the ignorance about the disease, including the idea that if one is gay, then they must have AIDS, spread.
 The first American film about the pandemic, and the ignorance and homophobia that it promoted, was an independent film, Parting Glances (1986).
 It was followed by a mainstream television movie, An Early Frost (1985), but the first mainstream Hollywood film about the pandemic, and its impact on the gay community, would be released at the end of the decade; Longtime Companion (1989), followed up by Philadelphia (1993) a few years later.

 All of these initial films and television movies about the pandemic followed a similar demographic pattern in that person living with AIDS was a white man from a middle-class or upper-class family, who was usually somber and emotional.
 Though homosexual characters and the disease were often shown in a negative light, they were also shown together as something manageable and "okay".

-In the late 1980s and into the 1990s, the cultural and political backlash that had occurred against gay people and gay rights issues began to decline, impacting how Hollywood treated LGBT-issues.
-The clout of Christian fundamentalist had its limits; in 1988, Pat Robertson, a prominent Christian fundamentalist, ran for president in the Republican Party primary and was soundly defeated.
-During the decade, more LGBT people had come out, including celebrities and politicians and the AIDS-HIV pandemic had forced the broader society to more openly talk about human sexuality, including homosexuality.
+In the late 1980s and into the 1990s, the cultural and political backlash that had occurred against gay people and gay rights issues began to dissipate, impacting how Hollywood treated LGBT-issues.
+The clout of Christian fundamentalism also had its limits; in 1988, Pat Robertson, a prominent Christian fundamentalist, ran for president in the Republican Party primary and was soundly defeated.
+During the decade, more LGBT people came out, including celebrities and politicians and the AIDS-HIV pandemic had forced the broader society to more openly talk about human sexuality, including homosexuality.

-A younger, "gayer" generation of gay people were not only coming out at younger ages, but becoming involved in helping to build what became known, in the early – mid-1990s, as "LGBT Cinema".
+A younger and more outspoken generation of gay people were not only coming out at younger ages, but became involved in helping to build what became known in the early-to-mid 1990s, as "LGBT Cinema".